gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 As defined in {{sssec-challenge-value}}, the way the N\_S value is computed depends on the particular way the joining node provides the Group Manager with the Access Token, as well as on following interactions between the two.

-* If the Access Token is not explicitly posted to the /authz-info endpoint of the Group Manager, then N\_S is computed as a 32-byte long challenge.
+* If the Access Token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
 For an example, see point (2) of {{sssec-challenge-value}}.

-* If the Access Token has been explicitly posted to the /authz-info endpoint of the Group Manager, N\_S takes the most recent value provided to the client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
-This is provided either in the 2.01 response to the Token Post (see {{ssec-token-post}}), or in a 4.00 response to a following Joining Request (see {{ssec-join-req-processing}}).
+* If the Access Token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
+This is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 response to a following Joining Request (see {{ssec-join-req-processing}}).
 In either case, it is RECOMMENDED to use a 8-byte long random challenge as value for N\_S.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.

 * Let us consider both N\_C and N\_S as taking random values, and the Group Manager to never change the value of the N\_S provided to a Client during the lifetime of an Access Token.
-Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new posted Access Tokens, while the average collision for N\_C will happen after 2^32 new Joining Requests.
+Then, as per the birthday paradox, the average collision for N\_S will happen after 2^32 new transferred Access Tokens, while the average collision for N\_C will happen after 2^32 new Joining Requests.
 This amounts to considerably more token provisionings than the expected new joinings of OSCORE groups under a same Group Manager, as well as to considerably more requests to join OSCORE groups from a same Client using a same Access Token under a same Group Manager.

 * {{Section 7 of I-D.ietf-ace-oscore-profile}} as well {{Section B.2 of RFC8613}} recommend the use of 8-byte random values as well.
 Unlike in those cases, the values of N\_C and N\_S considered in this document are not used for as sensitive operations as the derivation of a Security Context, and thus do not have possible implications in the security of AEAD ciphers.